 Speaking of festivals, the biggest one of them all occurs in Ponce: The Ponce Carnival is an annual can't-miss all-out party.

-Bacardi's distillery in Cataño (the world's largest rum distillery, I might add), is just a stone's throw from Old San Juan, is open to visitors year-round.
+Bacardi's distillery in Cataño (the world's largest rum distillery), is just a stone's throw from Old San Juan, is open to visitors year-round.
 A trolley tour takes you through the history of rum-making on the island and Bacardi's origins.
 You also get to test your olfactory prowess, and, of course, you get a complimentary drink.
 The tours fill up early, so call ahead before you go.

 By the way, if you're using a tour company to visit Casa Bacardi, you'll pay around $30, but the good people at Bacardi don't charge for their tours.
-The trick is to take a ferry from the pier in Old San Juan (at a cost of $0.50) and then grab a taxi to the factory (which will set you back a few dollars).
+The trick is to take a ferry from the pier in Old San Juan (at a small cost) and then grab a taxi to the factory (which will set you back a few dollars).

 You don't have to pay to enjoy El Yunque.
 It won't cost you a dime to hike your boots off in the only tropical rainforest system in the U.S. National Forest System, to strip down to your bathing suit and dive into a plunging waterfall, or to check out the forest's "El Portal" Visitors Center.

 However, you have to get here in order to do all of those things, and that's where the expense comes in.
 If you're willing to rent a car for a day, the rainforest is all yours, and it's one of the most enjoyable ways to spend a day on the island.